- What is a lead management system?

 How to activate your leads effectively?

-Most companies generate leads, store them… and then wait.
+Most companies generate leads, store them and then wait.
+That’s usually where everything gets stuck. 😬

-- Too “lukewarm” for Sales,
+- Too “lukewarm” for Sales.

-- Not high enough priority for marketing.
+- Not a high enough priority for Marketing.

-Multichannel: Why is a single channel no longer enough?
+Multichannel: why is a single channel no longer enough?

-Which is the best lead management tools?
+Which is the best lead management system?

-In a lead management system, activation is the moment when everything comes into play.
+In a Lead Management System, activation is the moment when everything comes into play.
 And for that, there are various “lead management software” programs.

-1. Waalaxy: Activate leads without complexity
+1. Waalaxy – Activate leads without complexity

 Unlike tools that focus solely on email, Waalaxy combines LinkedIn and email in ready-to-use multi-channel sequences. 🔀